-The economic analysis of the MBBR in Onze-Lieve-Vrouw-Waver is summarized in Table 2.
+The economic analysis of the MBBR in Onze-Lieve-Vrouw-Waver is summarized in Figure 8 and Table 2.
 The investment cost includes the equipment, installation and AnoxKTM5 carriers.
-The operational cost is calculated based on the consumables of the drainage season 2020-2021.
-The most important consumable cost is the carbon source.
+The operational cost is calculated based on the consumables during the drainage season.
+The most important consumable cost is given by the carbon source.
 The energy cost, on the other hand, is rather limited.
 Finally, the operational cost also considers spare parts and maintenance.
 Based on these costs, the annual cost is calculated, considering a depreciation of the investment cost of 15 years and an interest of 4%.
-Finally, a total cost efficiency of $103.4 \notin kg NO_3$ -N is determined.